oroinc/documentation/user_guide/activities_cont_requests.rst

 Contact Request can be created from the Contact Requests grid:

-1. Go to the *Activities → Contact Requests*.
+1. Go to *Activities → Contact Requests*.

 2. Click the :guilabel:`Create Contact Request` button.